 Paid to us for providing platform services.
-Our fees are made up of a fixed cash amount and a percentage charge based on the value of your investments.
+Our fees are made up of a fixed cash amount and a percentage charge based on the value of your investments (including GLI Plan(s), the notional value of which will be added to the value of your account when calculating the Service Fee).
 You will pay the Investor Fee of £45 per year, and a Service Fee of 0.25% per year of the value of your investments, except for any cash.